 So, given the similarity, what makes Marinol different from regular marijuana?
 The answer is found in chemistry.
 Marinol does not contain all of the active ingredients of marijuana and is a synthetic form of Delta9-THC.
 However, it is precisely this ingredient that is being tested by the Indiana State Department of Toxicology when it is looking for marijuana in the body in drug-driving DUI cases.

 Currently, the possession and dealing of marijuana, as well as the operation of a motor vehicle with active or inactive marijuana in the body, are illegal in Indiana.
 So, if you or a loved one have been subject to an arrest of any kind for a marijuana-related charge, contact the attorneys of Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individual case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.